Camouflaged critters — blending in to a scene near you

 Living in the inner city, you’d think there wasn’t much nature to be seen.
-But often the critters are around — just well-hidden.
+But often the critters are around — they are just well-hidden.
 Take that Tawny Frogmouth in the photo above for example.
-You probably saw it right away but how long did it take you to make out the shape of the second Frogmouth perched alongside?
+You probably saw it right away but how long did it take you to see the second one?
 You could fill several books with great examples of camouflaged animals.
 Here are some from my collection.
-Most of these shots were taken around Sydney
+Most of these shots were taken around Sydney.

 This Deinopis spider (it used to be called Dinopis) has markings which so closely remsemble those of a dead leaf that it could easily be mistaken for some dried-out foliage

-A starfish blends in with the colours of a rock pool floor
+A group of starfish blends in with the colours of a rock pool floor

 The patterns on this butterfly’s wing resemble leaves